Table of Contents[Hide][Show]

 4. Take a Burley Bike Ride

-The greenbelt, one of the fun free things to do in Boise with kids, is a really cool paved path that runs along the Boise River for 25 miles through landscaped parklands and adjacent municipalities like Garden City and Payette.
+The greenbelt, one of the fun free things to do in Boise with kids, is a really cool paved path.
+It runs along the Boise River for 25 miles through landscaped parklands (with plenty of picnic areas) and adjacent municipalities like Garden City and Payette.

 It is a great way to explore.
 Along the way, find signs like Taste, Play and Create.
 Follow them away from the path to discover all sorts of new experiences from swimming holes to restaurants.

 There are more biking options in the Boise foothills just outside town, but these are harder to ride with a Burley.
 That said if you can get a babysitter for a little while it is worth checking out the more intense bike rides of the Boise foothills.

 5. Idaho Anne Frank Rights Memorial